-Naval Shipyards were established in order to keep the naval preparation level of the Naval Forces Command at its highest, within the scope of maintenance; to do repair, construction, renovation, modernization, to plan the requirements of raw materials, intermediate products, devices, systems and spare parts and to ensure that procurement activities are carried out on time.
+General Directorate of Naval Shipyards was established in order to keep the the Turkish Naval Forces Command at its highest readiness level within the scope of maintenance.
+It is in charge of conducting repair, construction, renovation andmodernization as well as supply planning the requirements of raw materials, intermediate products, devices, systems and spare parts and ensuring that procurement activities are carried out on time.

-Main responsibilities of the Naval Shipyards are to manage and coordinate the technical and administrative activities of the shipyards, to carry out activities necessary for the nationalization of foreign materials / systems which are difficult to supply and which are critical for shipyard level maintenance and repair and to carry out studies for the localization of the materials used in the maintenance, repair and modernization processes.
+The main responsibilities of the General Directorate of Naval Shipyards are to manage and coordinate the technical and administrative activities of the shipyards, to carry out activities necessary for the nationalization of foreign materials / systems which are inconvenient to supply yet critical for shipyard level maintenance and repair.
+Furthermore, they are to fulfil the responsibility of carrying out studies for the localization of the materials used in the maintenance, repair and modernization processes.

 Three shipyards work under the General Directorate of Shipyards in Ankara: